NotMyWing/DiscordEmotes/README.md

 1. Create `images` folder in script directory and throw any images of your liking there.
      * File names should be lowercase.
 2. Type `[your_emote]` in Discord.
-It must be in the end of your message, or in separate one.
+It must be either in the end of your message, or in separate one.

 ## Tips and syntx